TiciaD/TicTacToe/pseudocode.md

 2. Tile
     - stores whether it's an 'X', 'O' or empty
+    - handles onClick event
-    - handles onClick event, stores whether it's been clicked
+    - stores whether it's been clicked
-    - generates HTML for each tile and updates display based on input
+    - generates HTML for each tile
+    - updates display based on input

 ## Objects
 1. Game